 - Provide an anthropological definition of culture and give examples of how culture shapes human life in diverse ways

-- Distinguish the ways in which anthropologists examine and analyze human diversity across time and space
+- Illustrate the ways in which anthropologists examine and analyze human diversity across time and space

 - Recognize how the four subfields of anthropology (cultural, linguistic, biological, archaeological) differ in focus, methodologies, and conceptual approaches